knrafto/prover/doc/language.md

 Infix operators can be declared using `infix`, `infixl`, and `infixr`, similar to Haskell or Agda.

+## Goals

+A `?` in place of a term represents a user goal, i.e. a hole to be filled in by the user interactively.

+## Proof search

+A `!` in place of a term represents a proof search goal, in which the theorem prover will automatically try to find a term of the correct type.

 # Syntax

 ## Lexical structure